 Do you really need that?
 When you don’t have a lot of money, impulse buying things should not be an option, no matter how tempted you are by the object you desire.
 To develop better spending habits and learn how to manage money when you’re broke, take your time before purchasing something.

 Pause and think about the value you will get from whatever you want to buy and whether it is worth it.
-The urge to buy or spend on something is often just momentary, and some of the things we think we need right now, we probably will not feel as much desire to have them tomorrow.
+The urge to buy or spend on something is often just momentary, and some of the things we think we need right now, we probably will not feel as much desire to have tomorrow.

 You Might Also Like: Broke Mentality: Being Broke is a State of Mind